hugosrc/surf-forecast-api/README.md

   <img src="https://img.shields.io/github/license/hugosrc/surf-forecast-api?color=%2334ebd5" />
 </p>

 SurfForecast is an API developed to support surfers, providing information about weather forecast, wave size, wind strength and many other important information for the practice of the sport.
-Developed based on [Waldemar Neto](https://www.nodejs-typescript-api.com/curso-gratis/)'s course.
+Developed based on the [From Zero to Production](https://www.nodejs-typescript-api.com/curso-gratis/) course.

 # Table of contents